US soldier Travis King in US custody after expulsion from North Korea to China | Law-Order

 The U.S. State Department could not be immediately reached for comment.
 U.S. Forces Korea and the United Nations Command did not immediately respond to requests for comment.
 There have been several attempts by U.S. soldiers stationed in South Korea to desert or defect to North Korea, but King's expulsion decision came relatively quickly.
 Others have spent years before being released from the reclusive country.

-Jonathan Franks, spokesperson for King's family, said: "No substantive comment expected.
-We need time."
+Jonathan Franks, spokesperson for King's mother, Claudine Gates, said: "Ms. Gates will be forever grateful to the United States Army and all its interagency partners for a job well done."
 King's uncle, Myron Gates, told ABC News in August that his nephew, who is Black, was experiencing racism during his military deployment, and that after he spent time in a South Korean jail, he did not sound like himself.

 King, who joined the U.S. army in January 2021, faced two allegations of assault in South Korea.
 He pleaded guilty to one instance of assault and destroying public property for damaging a police car during a profanity-laced tirade against Koreans, according to court documents.
 He was due to face more disciplinary measures when he arrived back in the United States.
 King had finished serving military detention and had been transported by the U.S. military to the airport to return to his home unit in the United States.
 Instead, he left the airport and joined a tour of the border area, where he ran across despite attempts by South Korean and U.S. guards to stop him.